All About “Chemical Peels”

 - Results are less dramatic and shorter in duration than with phenol peels

-- Formula can be adjusted for desired results
+- A formula can be adjusted for desired results

-- Must avoid sun exposure for several months following peel
+- Must avoid sun exposure for several months following the peel

 - Correct blotches, smoothes coarse wrinkles, and removes pre-cancerous growths